 Headshot

 JOE HALLUMS: I would prioritize our roads as the number one of these infrastructure improvements.
-Safety should be the our focus for our citizens.
+Safety should be our focus for our citizens.
 In addition, the plan for industry growth and population growth demands it.

 Public transit and parks should be considered as a long-term strategic plan.